 Colours and shapes

-The sunflower often symbolises the sun and love.
-In Greek mythology the nymph Clytia fell madly in love with the sun god Apollo.
+The sunflower often stands for the sun and love.
+In Greek mythology the nymph Clytia fell head over heels in love with the sun god Apollo.
 Although Clytia was very beautiful, Apollo did not reciprocate her love.
-As a result Clytia died of misery, was transformed into a sunflower and constantly turns with the sun in order to be able to see her sun god.
-This cheerful flower therefore comes with a dramatic love story ...
+As a result Clytia died of a broken heart.
+She was transformed into a sunflower and even today continues to turn towards the sun, in order to see her beloved.

-The sunflower originates from North and South America.
-Native Americans ate the seeds from the flower with beans, maize and pumpkins.
-Did you know that the official name for the sunflower is Helianthus, incidentally?
-A combination of the Greek words Helios (sun) and Anthos (flower).
+The sunflower originates from the Americas.
+Native Americans ate the flower’s seeds with beans, sweetcorn and squashes.
+The flower’s official name is Helianthus, a combination of the Greek words ‘helios’ (sun) and ‘anthos’ (flower).